WurstScript and its related tools require Java to run. Please install or verify your installation.

 1.8.0_xxx (xxx) is higher than 101 to avoid any certificate issues.
 If it is lower, make sure to update your Java installation, otherwise your connection will be insecure.

 If you get an error or get a lower version displayed even though you installed a newer one, your JAVA_HOME is either missing or configured wrong.

-Refer to These Tutorials in order to setup your JAVA_HOME correctly.
+Refer to this Windows tutorial in order to setup your JAVA_HOME correctly.

 Once you have setup Java correctly, continue by installing VSCode.